segmentio/segment-docs/src/unify/data-graph/data-graph.md

 - Workspace Owner or Unify Read-only/Admin and Entities Admin permissions.

 > info ""
-> Profiles Sync is not required for Linked Events
+> Profiles Sync is not required for Linked Events.

 ## Step 1: Set up required permissions in your data warehouse